 The Liberal Arts Foundation courses introduce students to knowledge and modes of inquiry across a wide range of disciplines and subjects.
-The course offerings in the liberal arts provide students with the opportunity to acquire a broad and solid foundation for their specialized study and professional preparation.
+The course offerings in the liberal arts provide students with opportunities to acquire a broad and solid foundation for more specialized study and professional preparation.

-Students choose two courses from two different departments in each domain.
-(Exceptions may be made for specially designed interdisciplinary Connections courses.)
+Students choose two courses from two different departments or programs in each domain.
 The full list of courses meeting the Liberal Arts Foundation requirement is available online and from the Registrar’s office.
+Some majors offering Bachelor of Science degrees are eligible for Core Curriculum waivers, as are students in the Honors Program.
+Consult with your academic advisor.

 Natural Sciences and Mathematics

-Two courses from two different departments: Biology, Chemistry, Mathematics, Physics.
-One must be a lab science course
+Two courses from two different departments or programs: Biology, Chemistry, Mathematics, Physics, Environmental Studies.
+One must be a lab science course.

 Social and Behavioral Sciences